-The helm station may be equipped with the ability to monitor engine functions through a single or dual Garmin chart plotter system.
+The helm station is equipped with the ability to monitor engine functions through a Garmin chart plotter.
 Close observation of the digital display is recommended throughout the trip as you can split the screen to accommodate GPS functions along with monitoring basic engine systems including fuel usage and hours for maintenance cycles.
 This works in addition to the engine manufacturer's information panel system.